danielbentes/BMAD-METHOD/docs/getting-started/first-project.md

 In BMad Orchestrator:
 ```
 /pm

+# v3.0 - Context is automatically preserved
+# The system knows this is a new greenfield project
 ```

 This activates the Product Manager persona (Jack), who will help us define requirements.
+In v3.0, the context is automatically tracked.

 ### 2.2 Create Product Requirements